 Passages North: “Lower Columbia Watershed Haibun”

-Bellingham Review, Issue 71, November 2015: “He Worked As an Electrician.
+Bellingham Review: “He Worked As an Electrician.
 He Enjoyed Television.
-(His Obituary Was Plain.)”,
+(His Obituary Was Plain.)”

 Brevity Magazine, January 2017: “American Professionals”